BETIF-DIFAET/Documentation/docs/source/user_guide.rst

 .. figure:: jhub.png

-Once done, it is possible to access the dashboard connecting to `betif.jhub <betif.jhub>`_ entrypoint, as shown in Figure :ref:`jhub` .
+Once done, it is possible to access the dashboard connecting to `betif.jhub <betif.jhub>`_ entrypoint, as shown in Figure :numref:`jhub` .
 Clicking on *Sign in with OAuth2.0*, will redirect to the **IAM Einstein Telescope** login.
 If the user is authorized to use the platform (possible only with a specific group name assigned by an admin), it will finally redirect to the JupyterLab image selection page.
 The default image visible on the page is a base working image with only Python3.11 installed.